wesm/argh/PYTHON_README.md

   --time-chunks INTEGER    Split report into time chunks of specified days (optional) --llm                    Send the report to an LLM for summarization --llm-key TEXT           LLM API key
-  --llm-model TEXT         Model name to use (default: claude-3-opus-20240229) --llm-prompt TEXT        Custom prompt for the LLM
+  --llm-model TEXT         Model name to use (default: claude-3.5-sonnet) --llm-prompt TEXT        Custom prompt for the LLM --dry-run               Show prompts that would be sent to the LLM without making API calls --verbose               Display full report content in addition to LLM summary --no-llm                Skip LLM summarization and only generate raw activity data
 ```

 ### Examples